Some posts contain compensated links. Please read this disclaimer for more info.

 Nowadays, it is a peaceful seaside town, a superb base from which to check out some of the things to see in Lika-Senj mentioned above.

 The town itself also has its own attractions, though.
-The mighty Nehaj Fortress is impossible to miss, but also make sure to visit the City Museum housed in a local palace, Cilnica Square and medieval Uskočka Street.
+The mighty Nehaj Fortress is impossible to miss, and make sure to visit the City Museum housed in a local palace, Cilnica Square, and medieval Uskočka Street.

 More Helpful Croatia Travel Blogs

 - Croatia Airport Transfers

 - Weird, Interesting & Unique Things To Do In Croatia